Mohammedan SC (Kolkata): Gradual downfall and a period of major failure (1981–2019)

 Until then, NFL and NFL 2nd Division were semi-professional football leagues, but in 2007 the leagues were reformed into professional I-League and I-League 2nd Division respectively.
 With the appointment of Shabbir Ali as the official coach of the club, Mohammedan achieved promotion to 2008–09 I-League but got relegated after finishing eleventh in the table.
 In November 2010, Mohammedan organised Platinum Jubilee Celebration Cup tournament to commemorate the 75th anniversary of their 1934 CFL win, with Mohun Bagan, East Bengal and the world's oldest existing football club Sheffield FC being invited to play.
 As brand ambassador of Mohammedan, former Indian cricket captain Sourav Ganguly played for the club, wearing number 99 jersey, against East Bengal in a 1–0 defeat.
 The tournament culminated with a Kolkata Derby, where East Bengal emerged victorious after a penalty shoot-out.
-In 2013, under Sanjoy Sen, Mohammedan would achieve promotion to I-League and also put an end to a long wait for major success by winning Durand Cup and then the 2014 IFA Shield by beating Bangladesh Premier League runners-up Sheikh Jamal Dhanmondi Club in the penalty shootout.
+In 2013, under Sanjoy Sen, Mohammedan would achieve promotion to I-League and also put an end to a long wait for major success by winning Durand Cup and then the 2014 IFA Shield by beating Bangladesh Premier League runners-up Sheikh Jamal DC in the penalty shootout.
 But once again faced relegation in the 2013–14 I-League after finishing at the bottom of the table.
-Later in 2015, they participated in Sheikh Kamal International Club Cup in Bangladesh.
+Later in 2015, they participated in Sheikh Kamal Club Cup in Bangladesh.

 The club showed major signs of reformation in 2016, when Ghazal Uz Zafar, a Kolkata-based young entrepreneur, took over as the General Secretary of the club.
 It was under his secretaryship, the club became runners-up in 2016 CFL after eight years and also lifted the 2016 Sikkim Governor's Gold Cup for the first time since 1980 by defeating Jhapa XI of Nepal by 1–0.
 In 2018, they emerged as the champions of Bordoloi Trophy, defeating Oil India Limited by 3–1 margin.
 But their wait for success in the national league and other major tournaments was yet to come to an end.